Meet AERO's Board and senior managers.

 Belinda Giudice

 Belinda Giudice is an outstanding school leader who is passionate about equity and excellence in public education.
-She has recently been appointed as principal for a new Gregory Hills and Gledswood Hills high school being established in 2024.
+She is principal of a high school newly established in 2025 – Gledswood Hills High School.

-Belinda began her career at Merrylands High School before moving to Canterbury Boys High School, and subsequently, to Prairiewood High School, where she remained until recently the principal.
-Belinda led school improvement in all 3 schools.
+Belinda began her career at Merrylands High School before moving to Canterbury Boys High School as the Principal and subsequently to Prairiewood High School.
+Belinda has led school improvement in all her school appointments.

 Belinda’s leadership, achievements and service in the field of education have been recognised over the course of her career.
 Her accolades include a NSW Quality Teaching Award in 2007, a NSW Secondary Deputy Principals’ Association Fellowship in 2012, a NSW Australian College of Educational Leadership Award in 2014 and the Public Education Foundation Secretary’s Award for Excellent Service in 2015.